cargo-bins/cargo-binstall/SUPPORT.md

 The default value for `pkg-url` will depend on the repository of the package.

-It is set up to work with GitHub releases, GitLab releases, bitbucket downloads and source forge downloads.
+It is set up to work with GitHub releases, GitLab releases, bitbucket downloads, source forge downloads and Codeberg releases.

 If your package already uses any of these URLs, you shouldn't need to set anything.